A Non-Metric Approach to Space, Time and Gravitation

 \section{Discussion}

-To begin with we find the shape of the rotational curve as defined by the orbital velocities of the circle orbits; since equation (24) has no time dependence for such orbits we can do a standard calculation [4] and the result is \eqa w(r){\equiv}B^{-1/2}(r) {\frac{t}{t_0}}r{\frac{d{\phi}}{dt}}={\sqrt{\frac{B'(r)r}{2B(r)}}}c. \ena However when we apply (34) to the metrics (33) we get a result essentially identical to the standard Keplerian rotational curve; the only effect of the dynamically measured mass increase and the non-kinematical expansion is to increase the scale but such that the shape of the rotational curve is unaffected.
-It is true that $B(r)$ as found from (33) contains a term linear in $r$ in addition to terms falling off with increasing $r$; in reference [5] it is shown that such a linear term may be successfully used to model the asymptotically non-Keplerian rotational curves of spiral galaxies.
-Unfortunately the numerical value of the linear term found from (33) is too small by a factor of order $10^{10}$ to be able to match the data.
-So at least the simple model considered in this paper is unable to obtain the asymptotically non-Keplerian rotational curves of spiral galaxies from first principles.
+To begin with, we find the shape of the rotational curve as defined by the orbital speeds $w(r)$ of the circle orbits.
+Since equation (24) has no time dependence for such orbits, we can do a standard calculation [4] and the result is \eqa w(r){\equiv}B^{-1/2}(r) {\frac{t}{t_0}}r{\frac{d{\phi}}{dt}}={\sqrt{\frac{B'(r)r}{2B(r)}}}c. \ena However, when we apply equation (34) to the metric family (33), we get a result essentially identical to the standard Keplerian rotational curve; the only effect of the dynamically measured mass increase and the non-kinematical expansion is to increase the scale but such that the shape of the rotational curve is unaffected.
+It is true that $B(r)$ as found from equation (33) contains a term linear in $r$ in addition to terms falling off with increasing $r$; in reference [5] it is shown that a suitable linear term may be successfully used to model the asymptotically non-Keplerian rotational curves of spiral galaxies.
+Unfortunately, the numerical value of the linear term found from equation (33) is too small by a factor of order $10^{-10}$ to be able to match the data.
+So at least the simple model considered in this chapter, is unable to obtain the asymptotically non-Keplerian rotational curves of spiral galaxies from first principles.

-Another matter is how the time dependence in the equations of motion will affect the time histories and shapes of more general orbits than the circle orbits.
-Clearly time histories will be affected as can be seen directly from (24).
-However to see if this is valid for shapes as well we may insert equation (23) into equation (24) to obtain $r$ as a function of ${\phi}$.
-This yields \eqa {\frac{A(r)}{r^4}}{\Big(}{\frac{dr}{d{\phi}}}{\Big)}^2+{\frac{1}{r^2}}- {\frac{1}{J^2B(r)}}=-{\frac{E}{J^2}}, \ena and this is identical to the equation valid for the case of a single spherically symmetric static metric [4].
-Thus the shapes of free-fall orbits are unaffected by the non-kinematical expansion present in the metric family (33).
+Another matter is how the time dependence of the equations of motion will affect the time histories and shapes of more general orbits than the circle orbits.
+Clearly time histories will be affected, as can be seen directly from equation (24).
+However, to see if this is valid for shapes as well, we may insert equation (23) into equation (24) to obtain $r$ as a function of ${\phi}$.
+This yields \eqa {\frac{A(r)}{r^4}}{\Big(}{\frac{dr}{d{\phi}}}{\Big)}^2+{\frac{1}{r^2}}- {\frac{1}{J^2B(r)}}=-{\frac{E}{J^2}}, \ena and this equation is identical to that valid for the metric case [4].
+Thus the {\em shapes} of free-fall orbits are unaffected by the non-metric aspects of equation (33).